taiki-e/parse-changelog/tests/fixtures/rust-atx.md

 - [Fixed a regression parsing `{} && false` in tail expressions.][74650]
 - [Added changes to how proc-macros are expanded in `macro_rules!` that should help to preserve more span information.][73084]
-These changes may cause compiliation errors if your macro was unhygenic or didn't correctly handle `Delimiter::None`.
+These changes may cause compilation errors if your macro was unhygenic or didn't correctly handle `Delimiter::None`.
 - [Moved support for the CloudABI target to tier 3.][75568]
 - [`linux-gnu` targets now require minimum kernel 2.6.32 and glibc 2.11.][74163]